 Chronic pain affects millions of people in the United States.
 Chronic pain is defined as discomfort that continues for months or even years.
 Back and neck issues are two of the most prevalent causes of chronic pain, accounting for more than 26 million adults in the United States.

-Studies show that chronic pain has a significant detrimental impact on one's quality of life.
+Studies show that chronic pain has a significant detrimental impact on one's quality of life and mental well-being.
 Pain makes it more difficult to work, sleep, move freely, socialize with friends and family, and participate in hobbies and sports.
 28% of individuals with low back discomfort report that the agony restricts their activities.

 Ketamine infusion clinics have a range of treatments that can help reduce pain.
 One of these treatment options is IV infusion therapy, which gives new hope to people with chronic pain.
 Find out how the combination of Ketamine and NAD therapy can help with chronic pain too.